oam-dev/rudr/docs/faq.md

 Kompose is a tool for manipulating Kubernetes YAML documents.
 It is also compatible with Open Application Model/Scylla.

-## How does this compare with CNAB?
+## How does OAM compare with CNAB?

 Cloud Native Application Bundles (CNAB) is a format for packaging and distributing distributed applications, including applications created using OAM.
 For its part, OAM does not  prescribe a packaging format.
 It works well with CNAB (as well as with Helm) to distribute applications.